Caleb & Brown

 How many types of crypto assets should I have in my portfolio?

 As many as you’d like to invest in.
-Keep in mind though that the more you invest, the more you risk over-diversifying your portfolio.
+Keep in mind, though, that the more you invest, the more you risk over-diversifying your portfolio.
 Finding time to carry out ongoing research becomes increasingly more difficult with every coin you add to your portfolio.

 Should I purchase a portfolio tracker?

 Portfolio trackers could be helpful for investors who desire a more user-friendly view of what’s currently in their wallet.
 At Caleb & Brown, you won’t need one.
-Within your dashboard, you have a complete view of your holdings and transaction history.
+Within your client portal dashboard, you have a complete view of your holdings and transaction history.

 Start Building Your Crypto Portfolio With Caleb & Brown